 Josh: “I learnt that there is a balance between getting everyone’s approval and showing something I really believe in.
 My best choices and decisions were ones that were free from worrying too much about what everyone would think, and simply focused on what I was trying to say with the design work.
 I think that we give feedback so well to each other, that it is much easier as a designer to take justified risks and see what everyone thinks, because those ideas and concepts will always be interesting and different.”

 What are you most excited or looking forward to as the Sometime brand grows?

 Ian: “As Sometime grows it’s exciting to think that we will be building a strong and talented community of creatives each actively solving the problems arising from this pandemic.
 We will be bringing everyone in isolation, closer together and hopefully out of this situation sooner, and we’ll be stronger as a society because of it.
 In the long term though we will be helping create good in the world and in endless ways.
-And we will be helping to create good in the world in endless ways.
 On a personal level, it’s also exciting to think that if Sometime kicks off in a big way (which I have a very good feeling it will), my time could be split over two very different business challenges, which would make my weeks very rewarding indeed.”